 I was able to combine my specialist dyslexia tuition with jobs as a Learning Support Teacher.
 I worked at Itchingfield Junior School, West Sussex; St Aubyns Independent School, Rottingdean; and Dyslexia Action in Tonbridge.

-I now have a private practice, Spotty Dog Tutoring, and my sh-office is in our garden, a minute's walk from Brighton Station.
+I now have a private practice - Spotty Dog Tutoring - and teach out of my garden office in central Brighton, literally a minute's walk from Brighton Station.
 I have everything to hand and it really is an aladdin's cave of educational fun!!

 Hilary has been the most brilliant and wonderful support for the last

 4 years.
 My daughter was struggling to read even the most basic words

 in Year 2 - and with Hilary's amazing teaching she's now reading Harry

 Potter!
 Having weekly sessions has made the world of difference - not

 just with literacy, but with my daughter's overall confidence.
 Hilary